Polar degree and vanishing cycles: Introduction

-Let us shortly describe how these local invariants fit together in the above formula \eqref{eq:nonneg} of our Theorem \ref{t:polformula}.
+Let us give a brief idea how these local invariants fit together in the above formula \eqref{eq:nonneg} of our Theorem \ref{t:polformula}.
 Deleting an admissible hyperplane $\cH$ yields an affine variety $V \setminus \cH$ of affine equation $P_{\cH} = 0$.
-We prove that the polynomial $P_{\cH} : \bC^{n}\to \bC$ has only isolated singularities outside $V \setminus \cH$, both on the affine part $\bP^{n}\m \cH$ and at infinity (Corollary \ref{l:isolated}).
-We work in the context of singularities at infinity defined in the most general setting of \emph{partial Thom stratifications at infinity}, which avoids the use of the much stronger Whitney (b) condition, but in which one can still prove that the vanishing cycles are localisable at finitely many points: the isolated \emph{$t$-singularities}.
-It turns out that these points are detectable by the presence of a certain local polar curve, with well-defined local polar multiplicities $\lambda(p,t)$ (see Definition \ref{d:lambdainfty}).
+It then turns out that the polynomial $P_{\cH} : \bC^{n}\to \bC$ has only isolated singularities outside $V \setminus \cH$, both on the affine part $\bP^{n}\m \cH$ and at infinity (Corollary \ref{l:isolated}).
+This is possible because we work in the context of singularities at infinity defined in the most general setting of \emph{partial Thom stratifications at infinity}, which avoids the use of the stronger condition of Whitney (b) regularity, and in which one can still prove that the vanishing cycles are \emph{localizable} at finitely many points (which are in fact the stratified singularities of a certain proper extension $\tau$ of $P_{\cH}$).
+It further turns out that the isolated stratified singularities are detectable by the presence of a certain local polar curve, with well-defined local polar multiplicities $\lambda(p,t)$, cf Definition \ref{d:lambdainfty}.